The Lothian Lines

 The solution to the problem was to build what became known as the Lothian Lines.

-Meadows Yard: A coal train for Cockenzie leaves Leith Docks via South Leith yard and emerges from the bridge under Seafield Road in February 2006.
+Meadows Junction: A coal train for Cockenzie power station, having left Leith Docks via Leith South yard, emerges from the bridge under Seafield Road in February 2006.
 The train is on the former NB Lothian Lines alignment at this point, with the original Edinburgh & Dalkeith line having passed under the northern span of the bridge.
 Meadows signal box once stood on this side of the bridge between the two routes.
+Meadows Junction was in the foreground.
 John Furnevel 07/02/2006

 Authorised in August 1913 and opened in September 1915, these new lines effectively provided a specialised coal transportation system superimposed over what was an already complex arrangement of railway lines to the south and east of Leith.